You Know Who Brigham Young Was, But Have You Ever Gone to Visit Brigham Young?

 Visit an Incredible Hidden Treasure In Downtown Salt Lake

-If you haven’t had a chance to visit this hidden treasure of Salt Lake City, give yourself five or ten minutes to walk up First Avenue to see the Brigham Young Cemetery and Mormon Pioneer Memorial Monument.
+If you haven’t had a chance to visit this hidden treasure of Salt Lake City, give yourself five or ten minutes to walk up First Avenue to visit Brigham Young and the Brigham Young Cemetery and Mormon Pioneer Memorial Monument.
 The Brigham Young Cemetary and Mormon Pioneer Memorial Monument is located at 140 E. First Ave in Salt Lake City and is open daily until 8 p.m.
 However, the gates stay locked during less than favorable weather.
 The Brigham Young Cemetery and Mormon Pioneer Memorial Monument is so small that you could easily miss it.
 But visiting the prophet is an experience you won’t want to miss.